vperezb/jekyll-now/_posts/2018-12-31-add-ssh-keys-to-windows-github-gitlab.md

 ---
 layout: post
-title: How to add ssh on Windows
+title: How to add SSH keys on Windows
 categories: [tech]
 tags: [devops, git]